2002–03 Mighty Ducks of Anaheim season: Conference finals

 In Game 1, Petr Sykora scored at 8:06 into double-overtime in a 1–0 Mighty Ducks victory.
 It was the Mighty Ducks' second shutout of the playoffs.
 Jean-Sebastien Giguere turned in a stellar performance in net for Anaheim, stopping all 39 shots he faced.
 For Game 2, the Wild played Dwayne Roloson instead of Manny Fernandez in net.
 As in Game 1, it was another shutout for Giguere as the Mighty Ducks won the game 2–0.
 Both goals were short-handed, and Giguere stopped all 24 shots he faced, making him 63-for-63 in the series.
 In Game 3, Giguere continued his goal-tending excellence, stopping all 35 shots he faced in a 4–0 Mighty Ducks victory that pushed the Wild to the brink of elimination.
 Giguere had now stopped the first 98 shots he saw in the series.
 In Game 4, The Mighty Ducks won the game, 2–1.
-Both goals came from Adam Oates, and the Mighty Ducks headed to their first Stanley Cup Final.
+Both goals came from Adam Oates, and the Mighty Ducks headed to their first Stanley Cup Finals.
 The only good news for the Wild was that they avoided a fourth consecutive shutout, as Andrew Brunette scored the first Minnesota goal of the series.
 Still, Giguere was 122-for-123 in the series, a robust .992 save percentage.